How does the federal government spend its money?

 Discretionary spending covers programs that require appropriations by Congress.
 Unlike mandatory spending, both the programs and the authorized levels of spending require regular renewal by Congress.
 The share of the budget going for discretionary spending has fallen from two-thirds in 1962 to about one-third now.

-Just over half of FY 2014 discretionary spending went for defense, and most of the rest for domestic programs, including agricultural subsidies, highway construction, and the federal courts (figure 4).
+About half of FY 2015 discretionary spending went for defense, and most of the rest for domestic programs, including agricultural subsidies, highway construction, and the federal courts (figure 4).
 Only 4 percent of discretionary spending funded international activities, such as foreign aid.

 Interest on the national debt has fluctuated over the past half century along with the size of the debt and interest rates.
 It climbed from 6 percent of gross domestic product (GDP) in 1962 to more than 15 percent in the mid-1990s, fell to about 7 percent in the early 2000s, and has fallen even more recently, as interest rates have tumbled to historically low levels.
-While the national debt reached a peacetime high of 74 percent of GDP in 2014, debt service accounted for just 7 percent of federal spending in 2014.
+While the national debt reached a peacetime high of 74 percent of GDP in 2014 and dipped just under that level in 2015, debt service accounted for just 6 percent of federal spending in 2015.

 Congressional Budget Office.
-Budget and Economic Outlook: Fiscal Years 2011 to 2021, Historical Budget Data.
-Table E-9.
-“Outlays for Mandatory Spending, 1971 to 2012, in Billions of Dollars.”
+Budget and Economic Outlook: Fiscal Years 2016 to 2026, Historical Budget Data.